ddsouz5/oneliners/README.md

     cut -f2 file.txt | sort | uniq -c | sort -k1nr | head

-Exclude a column with cut (e.g., all but the 5th field in a tab-delimited file):
+Exclude a column with cut or awk (e.g., all but the 5th field in a tab-delimited file, 1 and 3rd column for awk for csv file):

     cut -f5 --complement
+    awk -F, '{$1=$3=""}1' file

 Pick 10 random lines from a file: